-The first direction is the systematic application of the neo-institutionalist approach to historical cases of institutional change, with a particular view at examining the connection between institutional setups and economic performance.
-This stream of research is epitomized by the contributions of Acemoglu, Robinson and their associates (Acemoglu, Johnson and Robinson, 2005; Acemoglu and Robinson, 2012).
-Interestingly enough, in order to work out a plausible connection between the stylized tale of institutions emerging from a "social contract" among free, self-interested and rational individuals with the actual historical record providing ample evidence of the emergence and persistence of institutional set-ups characterized by inequality and relationships of domination, Acemoglu and Robinson are forced to introduce a distinction between political and economic institutions (Acemoglu, Johnson and Robinson, 2005).
+The first direction is the systematic application of the neo-institutionalist approach to historical cases of institutional change, with a particular view at examining the connection between institutional set-ups and economic performance.
+This stream of research is epitomized by the contributions of Acemoglu et al. (2005), Acemoglu and Robinson (2012).
+Interestingly enough, in order to work out a plausible connection between the stylized tale of institutions emerging from a "social contract" among free, self-interested and rational individuals with the actual historical record providing ample evidence of the emergence and persistence of institutional set-ups characterized by inequality and relationships of domination, Acemoglu, Johnson and Robinson are forced to introduce a distinction between political and economic institutions (Acemoglu et al. 2005).
 In this adapted framework, economic institutions are still essentially defined as the "rules of the game" in the economic sphere (e.g. property rights) endorsed by state in any given moment.
 Political institutions are, instead, the "rules of the game" governing the power of different social groups in shaping both economic and political "rules of the game" in any given moment.
 Changes in political institutions are essentially an outcome of the conflict among different social groups.
-Hence, whenever "narrow" elites have the power to dominate the political process, it is likely that the a country will be characterized by "extractive economic institutions" establishing relations of dominations between different social groups and by sub-optimal economic performances.
-In this way, the neo-institutionalist research programme moves away from the characterization of the processes of institutional change in terms of the negotiated "constitutional" agreements.
-Somewhat paradoxically, however, in most cases this results in nesting a very simplified "vulgar" Marxist view of political history into neoclassical microfoundations (cf. Acemoglu and Robinson, 2012).
+Hence, whenever "narrow" elites have the power to dominate the political process, it is likely that the a country will be characterized by "extractive economic institutions" establishing relations of domination between different social groups and by sub-optimal economic performances.
+In this way, the neo-institutionalist research program moves away from the characterization of the processes of institutional change in terms of the negotiated "constitutional" agreements.
+Somewhat paradoxically, however, in most cases this results in nesting a very simplified "vulgar" Marxist view of political history into neoclassical microfoundations (Acemoglu and Robinson 2012).9

-There is second major theme in the research programme of Acemoglu and Robinson which is worth noticing: the study of the empirical connection between various types of institutions and economic performance.
-In most cases this is carried out using synthetic and extremely crude indicators representing different institutional configurations (eg, Polity Instrumental Variables type of data for representing political institutions).
+There is second major theme in the research program of Acemoglu and Robinson (2012) which is worth noticing: the study of the empirical connection between various types of institutions and economic performance.
+In most cases, this is carried out using synthetic and extremely crude indicators representing different institutional configurations (e.g., Polity IV type of data for representing political institutions).